 - 1. Aerial supervision is on scene.

 - 2. Aerial supervision is not on scene, but other aircraft are on scene.

-- 3. There are no aircraft on scene.
+- 3. No aircraft on scene.

-Scenario 1: Aerial Supervision is On Scene
+Scenario 1: Aerial supervision is on scene.

-- Change to incident frequencies: As soon as possible, change to and monitor incident frequencies. - 12 Mile call: At 12 miles, make a radio call to aerial supervision.
+- Change to incident frequencies: As soon as possible, change to and monitor incident frequencies. - 12-Mile call: At 12 miles, make a radio call to aerial supervision.
 Include the call sign of the aerial supervisor, airtanker's call sign, location, and altitude.
 If unable to make contact at 12 miles aircraft may continue but must remain outside 7 miles until clearance is received.
 Example: